bakshidevs/DSA-Java/Day 12/Problem 03/Problem.md

 ## Solution Approach

-There are two approaches, one is counting sort and other is Dutch National Flag Algorithm.
+There are different approaches, one is counting sort, other is Dutch National Flag Algorithm and we can also use some sorting algorithms like bubble sort with time complexity of `O(n^2)` or merge sort with time complexity of `O(nlogn)`.

+Here we will see first two approaches.

 ### Approach 1 - Counting Sort